Please support the persecuted Church and her faithful

-ACN has been supporting these Sisters on a yearly basis.
-Archbishop Tomasz Peta has written to us about them: “These religious Sisters are close to God and thereby remain indissolubly united with their fellow men.
-They live for the sake of other people and act as their intercessors.”
+ACN has funded them annually.
+Archbishop Tomasz Peta tells us: “These religious sisters are close to God and thereby remain indissolubly united with their fellow men.
+They live for the sake of other people and act as their intercessors.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.